 Political elections, that absorbed the first two books in this series, are only the tip of the iceberg, where choice is concerned.
 Book three, in preparation, intends to take an electoral perspective on the social sciences and natural sciences, from physics to metaphysics of a free universe within limits of determinism and chance.

-General discussion about voting method, followed by a technical account of FAB STV.
+Forth-coming.
+General discussions about voting method, followed by a technical account of FAB STV.

 En francais / in French: